- advantage paid

 A coin toss between the captains determines which end of the ground each team will kick to.
-The away captain calls — the winner makes the choice of end.
+The away captain calls while the coin is in the air; the winner makes the choice of end.

 This decision usually depends on weather conditions — the direction & strength of the wind gives a significant advantage.

 Addressing the Players